Erin Wexstten of Oxalis Apothecary

 I think everyone can relate to the dry hands issue we are all going through right now from over-washing our hands.
 Any tips or tactics to combat this?

-well love hearing that! how does wearing Lekha make you feel?
+Well, we love hearing that!
+How does wearing Lekha make you feel?

-erin: Comfortable, chic and at ease.
+Comfortable, chic, and at ease.
 I feel like myself.